-In 2010 and 2011, the Fundamental Rights Agency will undertake for the first time in-depth research looking at forms of discrimination that have been relatively little studied so far: ‘multiple' and ‘intersectional' discrimination.
+In 2010 and 2011, the Fundamental Rights Agency undertook its first in-depth research looking at forms of discrimination that have been relatively little studied so far: ‘multiple' and ‘intersectional' discrimination.

-This project aims to contribute to combating racism and discrimination in sport.
-It includes an overview of racist incidents and structural discrimination in the 27 EU Member States, highlighting exclusionary policies and practices.
+This project aimed to contribute to combating racism and discrimination in sport.
+It included an overview of racist incidents and structural discrimination in the 27 EU Member States, highlighting exclusionary policies and practices.

 The project on Holocaust and human rights education informs policy makers and funding institutes about the current role that visits to original sites and historical exhibitions play in school education.